PatrykMyalski/SimpleCurrencyCalculator/README.md

 # SimpleCurrencyCalculator

-This is simplest currency converter calculator you can image.
-You just choose three currencies from up to 177, including most popular crypto currencies.
+This is the simplest currency converter calculator you can imagine.
+You just choose three currencies from up to 177 options, including the most popular cryptocurrencies.
 All of that is provided by [currency-api](https://currencyapi.com/).

 ## Technologies

 - Android
 - Kotlin
 - Jetpack Compose
-- Javascript (firebase functions)
+- Javascript (Firebase functions)
-- Firebase firestore
+- Firebase Firestore
-- Firebase functions
+- Firebase Functions
-- okHttp
+- OkHttp
-- gson
+- Gson

 ## About

-It is a little bit improved copy of currency calculator i was having on my old xiaomi phone.
-It was created because I really liked format of this old app.
+It is a slightly improved version of the currency calculator I had on my old Xiaomi phone.
+I created it because I really liked the format of this old app.

 ## Features

 - Possibility of calculating two currencies on every input change
-- Search field with all those 177 currencies, to make things better there is aviable search bar
+- Search field with all those 177 currencies; to make things better, there is an available search bar
 - Currencies data is updated every 24 hours from [currency-api](https://currencyapi.com/) thanks to firebase functions
-- All that data is saved on firebase firestore and user is getting it on launch
+- All that data is saved on Firebase Firestore, and the user receives it on launch
-- State of inputs are saved on user divice using [ROOM](https://developer.android.com/training/data-storage/room)
+- State of inputs is saved on the user's device using [ROOM](https://developer.android.com/training/data-storage/room)
-- Nice and minimalistic look both on light mode and dark mode
+- Nice and minimalistic look in both light mode and dark mode

 ## Screenshoots